Student Clubs and Organizations

 Join a Club Today

 Click here to open the Club Interest Form.
-It's easy; open and print the form and indicate which clubs you are interested in joining.
-Return the completed form to the Student Activities Office.
+It's easy; complete the form and indicate which clubs you are interested in joining.
 Sign up today!

 Student Clubs and Faculty Advisors

 Promotes and provides awareness of African American culture and history through educational programs, community involvement, and campus activities.